lyra/java-payment-form-examples/README.md

 1. Fill the `src/main/resources/config.properties` by your actual values from your gateway Back Office.
 2. Generate a war and deploy it to your JSP/Servlet web server.
 3. Access the `order.jsp` page from your browser.
-4. Follow the the indications to perform a payment.
+4. Follow the indications to perform a payment.

 ## License